mtrevisan/HunLinter/README.md

 ### Linter hyphenation
 To linter the hyphenation just select `Hyphenation tools|Correctness check`.

-Each hyphenation code is then linted following certain rules (among them the one that says that a breakpoint should not be on the boundary, that a code should have at least a breakpoint, etc).
+Each hyphenation code is then linted following certain rules (among them the one that says that a breakpoint should not be on the boundary, that a code should have at least a breakpoint, etc.).

 <a name="how-to-sort"></a>
 ### Sort dictionary